 On my Paris Short Break, lunches and dinners were the same for everyone.
 No choice of appetizer, entrée or even dessert.
-I’ve been informed that CroisiEurope will adapt their menus so that guests have a selection of entrées from which to choose.
+I’ve been informed that CroisiEurope has now adapted their menus so that guests have a selection of entrées from which to choose.
+However…

 With advance pre-cruise notice, guests can order vegetarian, gluten -free and low/no sodium meals.
 I give the Seine Princess two thumbs up for their cuisine.
 It was excellent.

 I have to admit, to my surprise, the staff was friendly, helpful and well-informed.
 I was expecting the stereotypical nonchalant Parisian attitude, but it didn’t happen.
 Even the Welcome Aboard cocktails and introductions were pretty funny and casual.